HPC-NRW/advanced-git/episodes/01-introduction.md

 git pull
 ```

-Finally, the `git fetch` command downloads commits, files, and refs from a remote repository into your local repo.
-When downloading content from a remote repo, `git pull` and `git fetch` commands are available to accomplish the task.
+Finally, the `git fetch` command downloads commits, files, and refs from a remote repository into your local repository.
+When downloading content from a remote repository, `git pull` and `git fetch` commands are available to accomplish the task.
 You can consider git fetch the 'safe' version of the two commands.
-It will download the remote content but not update your local repo's working state, leaving your current work intact. `git pull` is the more aggressive alternative; it will download the remote content for the active local branch and immediately execute `git merge` to create a merge commit for the new remote content.
+It will download the remote content but not update your local repository's working state, leaving your current work intact. `git pull` is the more aggressive alternative; it will download the remote content for the active local branch and immediately execute `git merge` to create a merge commit for the new remote content.
 If you have pending changes in progress this will cause conflicts and kick-off the merge conflict resolution flow.
 The following command will bring down __all__ the changes from the remote:

 ```bash
 git fetch